Cryptolens/docs/licensing-models/floating.md

 Here are some examples:

 * you have developed a desktop app that your customers can install unlimited number of times, with the condition that they use it on 1 device at a time.
 * a company has 100 employees, but you only want to ensure that 20 of those can use your software simultaneously.
+* a company has 10 devices that have the software installed, but only 2 of them will use it concurrently.
+Sometimes, all of the 10 devices have to be used simultaneously and you want to permit that (aka overdraft license).

 ## Implementation